isaacbernat/presentations/optimise/final.md

 #### E.g. if the code now takes half the time it is 2x (1/0.5).
 If it takes 75% the original time it is 1.33x (1/0.75).
 ### Compare Python to Python but also PyPy to PyPy for extra fun!

+???
+## Alt: piece of paper
+If you don't want to use the url above, even a piece of paper can be fun.
+But then it will be harder for other people to compare to you :P

 ---

 ## v0 Baseline.